meeeaCH/ESP32-Web-Radio-and-Weather-Station/README.md

 # ESP32-Web-Radio-and-Weather-Station.

 ## About
 ESP32 Web Radio and Weather Station.
 This is a single station web radio.
 The Radio part was made by https://github.com/vincegellar .
-I used an NodeMCU ESP32-S, VS1003, OS-1838 IR reciver, SSD1306 display and a DHT11 sensor.
+I used an NodeMCU ESP32-S, VS1003/VS1053 MP3 Decoder, OS-1838 IR reciver, SSD1306 display and a DHT11 sensor.

 ## Parts List
 - NodeMCU ESP32-S.